tinify/wordpress-plugin/readme.txt

 `define( 'TINY_API_KEY', 'YOUR_API_KEY_HERE' );`

-Once set up you will see a message on the *Settings > TinyPNG - JPEG, PNG & WebP image compression* page.
+Once set up you will see a message on the *Settings > TinyPNG* page.
 This will work for normal and multisite WordPress installations.

 == Screenshots ==

 1. Register a new account or enter your existing API key.
 Then choose the image sizes to optimize and any other options like resizing and preserving metadata in your original image uploads.
 2. In the Media Library list view you can see the savings on your images.
 3. From the Media Library you can compress individual images and use the Bulk Actions drop-down to quickly optimize multiple images at once.
-4. Last but not least you can also use Bulk Optimization to optimize your entire WordPress site.
+4. Last but not least you can also use Bulk TinyPNG to optimize your entire WordPress site.

 == Frequently Asked Questions ==